The Operations Interest Group

 The goals of the Operations Interest Group are to:

-- Conduct regularly schedule operations interest group conference calls to foster collaboration and exchange of ideas.
+- Conduct quarterly scheduled operations interest group meetings to foster collaboration and exchange of ideas.

-- Continue the topic-focused alls series to explore the potential impact of important operation-oriented studies on ED system-level practice change.
+- Continue the topic-focused journal club series to explore the potential impact of important operation-oriented studies on ED system-level practice change.

 - Investigate common challenges and highlight innovative approaches to delivering safe and efficient care across different ED settings.